rapidcoderx/streambridge/README.md

-# Message Hub - Kafka and RabbitMQ Client
+# StreamBridge - Kafka and RabbitMQ Client

 A comprehensive full-stack application for publishing and consuming messages from Kafka and RabbitMQ with a responsive web UI.